Chris Ison/PA Wire

 This is used in predictive keyboards, as well as many other natural language processing applications including speech recognition, machine translation, spelling correction, query suggestions and information retrieval.

 But one thing that can be complicated when evaluating the quality of such complex systems is error attribution.

-Google believes having a large, standard set of words with benchmarks for easy comparison and experiments with new modelling techniques could be a potential way of improving language modelling for computers.
+Google believes having a large, standard set of words with benchmarks for easy comparison and experiments with new modeling techniques could be a potential way of improving language modeling for computers.